kitstokes/digiproc/processing.md

 - How to convert JPEG scans into PDFs using Adobe Acrobat.
 - How to combine multiple PDFs into one document.

-### Convert JPEG scans to PDFs using Adobe Acrobat:
+### Convert JPEG Scans to PDFs Using Adobe Acrobat:

 1. Open the **lowres jpeg** folder for your scanning project.
 2. Select the item(s) you would like to convert.